xmersad/Embedded-Linux-Practices/Embedded-Linux-From-Scratch/README.md

 ## Exercise Structure

-Each exercise is designed to be practical and hands-on, with clear steps to follow.
-Exercises are structured as follows:

-1. Introduction: A brief overview of the exercise topic and its relevance in building an embedded Linux system.

-2. Prerequisites: A list of required tools, software, and knowledge needed before starting the exercise.

-3. Steps: Detailed instructions on how to complete the exercise, with explanations at each step to ensure you understand what you're doing and why.
+The exercises in this section are designed to be straightforward and concise, reflecting the simpler nature of the tasks.
+Each exercise includes two main sections:

+1. **Explanations**: Brief descriptions that focus on the essential concepts and steps needed to complete the exercise.
+These explanations are generally shorter than those found in exercises from other parts of the repository, as the tasks are simpler and more focused.

-4. Expected Outcome: A description of the expected result or output after completing the exercise.
+2. **Expected Output**: A clear description of the expected result or output after completing the exercise.

-5. Further Exploration: Suggestions for additional tasks or modifications to deepen your understanding of the topic.
+Depending on the complexity and requirements of each specific exercise, additional sections may be included, or some sections may be omitted.
+This flexibility allows for a more tailored approach to each task, ensuring that the most relevant information is provided.

 ## Contribution